MakieOrg/Makie.jl/docs/explanations/dim-converts.md

 # Dim Converts

-Starting with Makie@0.21, support for types like units, categorical values and Dates has been added.
+Starting with `Makie@0.21`, support for types like units, categorical values and Dates has been added.
-They are converted to a plotable representation by dim converts, which also take care of axis ticks.
+They are converted to a plottable representation by dim converts, which also take care of axis ticks.
 In the following sections we will explain their usage and how to extend the interface with your own types.

 ## Examples